 - (1) Passengers on Military Vessels As used in this section, the term "passenger" includes officers and enlisted men on military vessels who are not assigned ship's duties and not entered on the ship's articles. - (2) Definition of Passenger Space As used in this section, "passenger space" means a space reserved exclusively for the use of passengers and includes, but is not limited to, berthing areas, staterooms, bathrooms, toilets, libraries, writing rooms, lounges, dining rooms, saloons, smoking rooms, and recreational rooms.
+The space need not be part of or adjacent to a berthing area to be considered a passenger space.
+Spaces used by both passengers and crew members (e.g., first aid stations), or used for passenger support but not accessible to passengers at all times (e.g., vaults on a gaming vessel) cannot be exempted as passenger space.

+(3) Restrictions on Location A passenger space located on or above the first deck above the uppermost complete deck is exempt from gross tonnage.
+A deck must be at least six inches above the uppermost complete deck at all points along its length in order for the space to be exempted as passenger space.
+Also, space that is directly on the uppermost complete deck cannot be exempted as passenger space, even if it is above the line of the uppermost complete deck (as is the case of passenger space on a break deck).

-The space need not be part of or adjacent to a berthing area to be considered a passenger space. - (3) Restrictions on Location A passenger space located on or above the first deck above the uppermost complete deck is exempt from gross tonnage. - (4) Exemption as Open Space A passenger space located on the uppermost complete deck is exempt from gross tonnage only when it has no berthing accommodations and is an open structure under paragraph (d) of this section.
+(4) Exemption as Open Space A passenger space located on the uppermost complete deck is exempt from gross tonnage only when it has no berthing accommodations and is an open structure under paragraph (d) of this section.
 The prohibition against exempting a passenger berthing space as open space is in error, as it conflicts with language contained in the underlying statute and is inconsistent with the principles of "open structures" as set forth in the regulations.
 Removal of this prohibition from the regulations will be addressed in a future rulemaking.